learn-co-curriculum/dsc-sql-lab/README.md

 Now, let's review basic SQL queries.
 In the cell below:

-* Write a query that gets the first name, last name, phone number, and address for all customers in California with a credit limit greater than 25000.00.
+* Write a query that gets the first name, last name, phone number, address, and credit limit for all customers in California with a credit limit greater than 25000.00.

 ```python